rust-lang/book/README.md

 To scan source files for spelling errors, you can use the `spellcheck.sh` script available in the `ci` directory.
 It needs a dictionary of valid words, which is provided in `ci/dictionary.txt`.
-If the script produces a false positive (say, you used word `BTreeMap` which the script considers invalid), you need to add this word to `ci/dictionary.txt` (keep the sorted order for consistency).
+If the script produces a false positive (say, you used the word `BTreeMap` which the script considers invalid), you need to add this word to `ci/dictionary.txt` (keep the sorted order for consistency).